ddiazdom/lcg/README.md

 For the moment, we offer inefficient random access support to the compressed text.
 It is inefficient because it needs to load the full compressed text on RAM to access the query area.
 We can do much better in practice, but we must implement it.
-However, the cost of random access is still logarithmic on the text size once the grammar is built.
+However, the cost of random access is still logarithmic on the text size once the grammar is loaded.

 Here is an example: